Hijran Huseynova: Biography

-She was elected as a member of Milli Majlis at the Parliamentary elections held on February 9, 2020 and dismissed her post of Chairperson of State Committee on Family, Woman and Children Affairs in early March 2020 according to the Decree of the President Aliyev.
+She was elected as a member of Milli Majlis at the Parliamentary elections held on 9 February 2020 and dismissed her post of Chairperson of State Committee on Family, Woman and Children Affairs in early March 2020 according to the Decree of the President Aliyev.
 During the first meeting of the sixth convocation of Milli Majlis, she was elected the head of the Committee on Family, Women, and Children.

-Works and awards

-In September 2006 the Democratic Azerbaijan Public Center rewarded Huseynova the National Award "Gizil Buta" for the accomplishments in the sphere of defense of women rights and freedoms according to a survey conducted in Azerbaijan Republic.

-In 2006 Huseynova received Ambassador of Peace Award.

-In 2007 Huseynova got UNIFEM Certificate of Appreciation in recognition of the significant contribution she has made in promoting of gender equality and advancement of women.

-In 2008 Hijran Huseynova was awarded Diploma for Peace and Friendship for strengthening friendship relations among nations and preserving cultural traditions by the International Forum of the Women "Pulse of the Planet".

-In 2010 Hijran Huseynova was awarded The National Order of the Legion of Honour by the President of French Republic.

-Due to her active participation in social and political life of the Republic of Azerbaijan Hijran Huseynova was awarded with Order "Shohrat" on August 12, 2015.